utahneurorobotics/emg2pose_nrbl/README.md

 ### Sanity Check Train / Eval

-To run a sanity-check training workflow over the the small, sanity-check version of the dataset, please use the following command.
+To run a sanity-check training workflow over the small, sanity-check version of the dataset, please use the following command.

 This runs training for the `tracking_vemg2pose` experiment for $5$ epochs as a sanity check.